-

 Country Office Follow-up on Audit Recommendations

-The Programme Management Unit (PMU), in coordination with the Country Office (CO), should be proactive in addressing the Office of Audit and Investigations (OAI) audit findings and ensure that the actions taken are reflected in the Comprehensive Audit and Recommendation Database System (CARDS).
-The designated audit focal point should follow-up on the fulfilment of the audit recommendations, which are to be included in the Project Management Unit (PMU)’s work plan.
-Examples of common actions that are taken include review of Sub-recipient (SR) monitoring plan; review of the modality of payment and engagement with SRs; and enhanced engagement on capacity building activities.
+The Programme Management Unit (PMU), in coordination with the Country Office (CO), should be proactive in addressing the Office of Audit and Investigations (OAI) audit findings and recommendations and ensure that the actions taken are reflected in a timely manner in the Comprehensive Audit and Recommendation Database System (CARDS).
+The designated audit focal point should follow-up on the fulfilment of the audit recommendations, which should be included in the Project Management Unit (PMU)’s work plan.
+The designated audit focal point should also follow-up with the OAI audit focal point to ensure a timely review of the CO’s entries in CARDS.

 Audit recommendations are expected to be implemented as soon as possible and within a period not exceeding 18 months.
-The duration of 18 months is calculated from the date the audit report is issued.
-In effect, this means that the CO has more than 18 months for implementation since, in most cases, it is aware of the audit recommendations well before the audit report is issued by OAI.
+The duration of 18 months is calculated from the date the audit report is issued by OAI.
+In effect, this means that the CO has more than 18 months for implementation since, in most cases, it is aware of the audit recommendations well before the final audit report is issued by OAI.

 It is important to note that the implementation status of an audit recommendation is based on the OAI assessment of its status and not by the update provided by the CO.
 The CO should accordingly ensure a timely review of its entries submitted in CARDS by OAI.